ucsd-dsc-arts/dsc160-final-dsc160-final-group14/README.md

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.
 - Luis Diaz: Worked on the website and on writing several parts of the report on the README.
 Also worked on the MEllotron model and on accent conversion on speakers audio clips in the famous_speaker_inference notebook.
 - Catherine Hou: Worked on the Mellotron model and on the accent conversion of several speakers, on the eminem music, and work done on the audio-concatenation, audio-trimming, inference-eminem, inference-russian6, and inference-spanish100 notebooks
 - Prithviraj Pahwa: Worked on the Mellotron model and on the accent conversion of several speakers.
 Also created examples using the tacotron to use text to speech to produce results.
+Worked on the MellotronAccents&TacotronTTS and MellotronMusic notebooks.
-- David Thierry: Worked on the README and on the discussion of our projects
+- David Thierry: Worked on the README and on the discussion of our projects.
+Also worked on the website

 ## Technical Notes and Dependencies